-As we celebrate the Solemnity of the Body and Blood of Christ or Corpus Christi as it is traditionally known, we celebrate the Church’s greatest treasure, the Most Blessed Sacrament of the Eucharist.
+As we once again celebrate the Mass on this Solemnity of the Body and Blood of Christ – Deo gratias! – or Corpus Christi as it is traditionally known, we celebrate the Church’s greatest treasure, the Most Blessed Sacrament of the Eucharist.
 Though the Institution of the Holy Eucharist is celebrated yearly on Holy Thursday, Corpus Christi celebrates in a particular manner the Real Presence of Jesus in the Eucharist and the transforming power of Christ our Lord.
 Today, throughout the world where this Feast is celebrated, there will be exposition and adoration of the Blessed Sacrament, Benediction, and Processions and all manner of expressions of devotion that lead us to the very heart of our faith for “in the Eucharist, Christ Jesus, risen and glorified, reveals the enduring reality of his Incarnation.
 He remains living and real in our midst in order to nourish his disciples with his Body and Blood” (Pope St. John Paul II, Incarnationis Mysterium, 11).
 The Corpus Christi Procession specifically is a reminder that we are to share the gift of the Eucharist with the world and a make bold proclamation of our belief in the Real Presence.

 Our Gospel reading records for us the institution of the Eucharist at the Last Supper.
 The memorial of our Lord’s Passion and Death has perpetuated His saving Sacrifice through the ages in the act of worship that is most correctly termed the Holy Sacrifice of the Mass.
 Holy Communion is the fruit of the Sacrifice and those who receive it with discernment are transformed into our Lord’s likeness.
 Their lives become profoundly Eucharistic.